v12mike/we_universal/README.md

 Customisation
 -------------

+The look of the style is of course easily changed by adding your own header image.
-There are several easy customisations for the theme which may be activated and adjusted in the file theme/customise.css
+There are also several easy customisations for the style which may be activated and adjusted in the file theme/customise.css

 Assets